LOUDO56/NarrativeCraft-docs/creating-in-game/cutscene.md

 ## Creating a Camera Path with Keyframes

-Start by creating a keyframe group—it will be selected by default.
+Start by creating a keyframe group, it will be selected by default.
 Then, navigate through the cutscene and add keyframes to this group.

 It will look like this: